top of page

 Revelation 2:4: But I have this against you, that you have left your first love.

-9. There is also no doubt that Mary served Christ alongside the apostles for the rest of her life.
+9. Mary also undoubtedly served Christ alongside the apostles for the rest of her life.

 Faith Lesson from Magdala and Mary Magdalene